 Our Neurocritical Care Fellowship program trains academic-minded neurointensivists with an emphasis on superb clinical training and future career planning.
+It is accredited by UCNS and have applied for ACGME accreditation.
+Our program accepts 3 fellows per year.

 The Duke Neurology Department recognizes that diversity is a necessary component of its mission of world-class patient care, education, and research.
 Our program is committed to building and maintaining a diverse and inclusive community where all members thrive in a welcoming and engaging environment.
 Read more about our diversity and inclusion efforts across the Department here.